 Check your termite barrier sticker, its usually located inside your meter box.
 The sticker should contain details of the barrier installed, the company who installed it when it was installed and the inspection requirements.

-Contact us to find out what the information on your sticker means.
-Alternatively, if you don’t have a sticker make sure to book an inspection today to protect your home against termites.
+Contact us to find out what the information on your sticker means and help you protect your home from termites!
+Alternatively, if you don’t have a sticker make sure to book an inspection today to protect your home from termites.
 We specialise in pest control Brisbane – suburbs!